ngundotra/FlatStanley/README.md

 To best view the code in the file, view it on [the github page.](https://github.com/ngundotra/FlatStanley/blob/master/flat_stanley.py)

 ---

+# Editing flat_stanley.py

+To write python for Flat Stanley, you need to know 2 things:

+1 - we are using python 3.5 or newer

+2 - Python is an interpreted language, which means it runs top to bottom.
+To read more, [click here.](https://wiki.python.org/moin/BeginnersGuide/NonProgrammers)

+Here are a few applications you can download to help you write and run your own python code:

+    [PyDev](http://www.pydev.org/) which is an add-on to [Eclipse.](https://www.eclipse.org/downloads/)

+    [PyCharm CE](https://www.jetbrains.com/pycharm/download/) which is hella annoying to start working with sometimes, but has really helpful tools.

+Here are a few online websites you can use:

+    [Cloud 9](https://c9.io/) which is great + works with git but idk how.

+    [REPL](https://repl.it/) which is also great, but you have to copy and paste your python code in from flat_stanley.

+Here is an editor (doesn't have capability of running your code):

+    [Sublime Text](https://www.sublimetext.com/) is great.
+To run your code, you have to open up your terminal/command line and use *cd* to navigate to where you store your files.
+If *ls* shows flat_stanley.py is in your folder, then you can type "python3 flat_stanley.py" to run your code.

+There's even an app! (but I don't know if allows us to import in our flat_stanley code):

+    [Pythonista](http://omz-software.com/pythonista/) is available for iOS and is actually fun, when it's not crashing.
+Definitely check it out if you have an iPhone, they have lots of interesting examples.
+We will hopefully be working with some of the same libraries they are using in the future.

+---

 # Ask For Questions, Advice, and Guidance